AryMinecraft1000/4x4-Mini-Sumo/README.md

 | Local Battery (Exempt from Tax) | $20.00 |
 | **GRAND TOTAL** | **$321.10** |

-> [!IMPORTANT]
+> [!NOTE]
-> The 23% import tax and shipping fees only apply to Jsumo components.
-The battery is sourced locally and does not incur these extra costs.
+> *The IR Line Sensors are excluded from the final price calculation as the cost varies by region and shipping method.